The Evolution of Collaborative Document Editing

 However, there are still some challenges that affect the document production process of the teams that rely on these tools.

 WordPress content creators, for instance, have to move content from these tools to the Gutenberg Editor during the editorial process.
-The back and forth of content usually continues until the content is approved for publication.
+The back and forth of content usually continue until the content is approved for publication.

 Another difficulty is that these third-party collaborative document editors cannot be used to review certain types of content like videos, image carousels, CTA blocks (dynamic content), etc. This forces content creators to rely on emails and video calls to review them.